Updated: Feb 23

 We are all living highly stressful lives these days, and for most of us there is little way to avoid it.
 However, chronic stress can upset the delicate balance of our hormones, leading to chronic health problems including issues with our skin and premature ageing.
 Teaching your body to relax on a regular basis can help to build up its natural resilience, making you more able to cope with the stresses that daily life throws at you.
 Try to balance physical exercise with a short but regular relaxation practice such as mindfulness, meditation or yoga.
 Try apps like Headspace or Calm.

-Written by guest blogger Dr Amina Davison,BMBS, BMedSci, MRCS, MRCGP, AFMCP.
+Written by guest article writer Dr Amina Davison,BMBS, BMedSci, MRCS, MRCGP, AFMCP.
 Private GP and Functional Medicine Doctor.